Motjery/hyperscanning-tool/README.md

 - 2 wiifit balance board
 - 2 linux computer it can be 2 raspberry pi for example.
-- 1 computer to manage all calculations (better if i work on unix)
+- 1 computer to manage all calculations (better if it work on unix)

 This project uses the following technologies: Python network programming, Processing(Java), Puredata